orontee/taranis/docs/how-to-release.md

    [NEWS.md](../NEWS.md) content.

 2. On `main` branch, commit "Prepare release of version 1.9.0" with:
-   - Update of version number in [meson.build](../meson.build)
+   - Update of version number in [CMakeLists.txt](../CMakeLists.txt)
    - Rename the "Unreleased" section in [NEWS.md](../NEWS.md).

 3. Tag previous commit with `v1.9.0` (or `v1.9.0-rc0`, `v1.9.0-rc1`,
    etc. if release candidates are needed).

-4. Push previous commit and tag to GitHub.
+4. Push both commit and tag to GitHub.

 5. From GitHub website, run the `build-application` action for the `main` branch and the new tag.